A Local’s Guide to Milos, Greece

 Where is Milos

 Milos is located at the far southwest of the Cycladic island group, 155 nautical km (84 nautical miles) from Athens.
-The islands of Kimolos and Sifnos lie to its north while Folegandros and Santorini sit to the southeast.

 With a land area of 151 square kilometers, it is the 5th biggest island of the Cyclades and has a year round population of approximately 6000 permanent residents.
 It boasts 120 km of coastline.
+A large picturesque gulf in the center of the island gives it its characteristic horseshoe form.

-The attractions of Milos are so many and varied that there are countless reasons you should vist.
-The beaches of Sarakiniko and Kleftiko (steeped in pirate legend), with their white rock formations, emerald green waters, and sea-eroded caves are some of the most beautiful in Greece.
+First and foremost, the beaches are fantastic.
+Sarakiniko and Kleftiko (steeped in pirate legend), with their white rock formations, emerald green waters, and sea-eroded caves are some of the most beautiful in Greece.

 Although an all time favorite of couples, during the last years Milos has also become a top choice for small groups of friends ranging in age from around 30 to 50.
 They all come seeking Milos’ effortless elegance, authenticity, and laid-back atmosphere.